Grab your copy

 Even if the criteria of your Advance Decision are not fully met, its terms can be taken into consideration as an indication of your wishes.
 Medical professionals will not be legally bound by the terms, however.

-This means Advance Decisions have to be drafted carefully, both to comply with various formalities and to ensure it will accurately give effect to your wishes.
+This means Advance Decisions must be drafted carefully, both to comply with various formalities and to ensure it will accurately give effect to your wishes.

 Also, if you make an Advance Decision, it is important to consider how it might clash with any Lasting Power of Attorney you have also made.
 If the two contradict each other, or do not align with the wishes you have communicated to your attorneys, it can make the situation difficult to resolve.